-The Commission notes that these principles have not been relevant to the calculation of FPP compensation in past independent expert reports and the draft rule removes these provisions.
-The focus of clause 3.15.7A in the draft rule is on the amount of compensation required for 'fair payment' to make the directed participant 'whole' (based on direct costs, loss of revenue and relevant contractual arrangements), as opposed to the market price for
+The Commission noted in the draft determination that these principles have not been relevant to the calculation of FPP compensation in past independent expert reports and the draft rule removed these provisions.
+The focus of clause 3.15.7A in the draft rule was on the amount of compensation required for 'fair payment' to make the directed participant 'whole' (based on direct costs, loss of revenue and relevant contractual arrangements), as opposed

-104 For example, the independent expert reports concerning the 1 December 2016 direction to Pelican Point and the February 2020 directions to South Australian batteries calculated compensation based on the loss of revenue incurred by the participant (in the case of Pelican Point) and, for the SA batteries, the costs and loss of revenue incurred by the batteries.
+123 For example, the independent expert reports concerning the 1 December 2016 direction to Pelican Point and the February 2020 directions to South Australian batteries calculated compensation based on the loss of revenue incurred by the participant (in the case of Pelican Point) and, for the SA batteries, the costs and loss of revenue incurred by the batteries.
 In both cases, loss of revenue was calculated by comparing actual output/consumption with what would have occurred but for the intervention event, based on intervention pricing run dispatch targets.
 Pricing approaches in other markets had no material impact on the final outcome.

-105 For example, in the IES report concerning the direction issued on 24 January 2019, the report noted that "PJM rules compensate directed participants based on the additional net direct cost while CAISO rules do not compensate the directed participant": ibid, p.
+124 For example, in the IES report concerning the direction issued on 24 January 2019, the report noted that "PJM rules compensate directed participants based on the additional net direct cost while CAISO rules do not compensate the directed participant": ibid, p.
 8. The conclusion in that report aligned with the approach in PJM.

-106 NEMMCO and NECA, Final Report - Power system directions in the National Electricity Market, 2000, pp. i, 6 and 29.
+125 NEMMCO and NECA, Final Report - Power system directions in the National Electricity Market, 2000, pp. i, 6 and 29.

-the directed service (which is theoretical given the current absence of dynamic markets for 'other' services).
+to the market price for the directed service (which is theoretical given the current absence of dynamic markets for 'other' services).